-This is the easiest way to save and share recipes with all of you.
+This is the easiest way to save and share all of the Everyday Parisian recipes I make on a regular basis with all of you.
 These are recipes you have seen me mention/cook on Instagram.
 I hope this inspires you to cook at home.
 This list will continue to evolve and grow.

 Cheddar Jalapeno Dutch Oven Bread.
 This has become a regular quarantine recipe on the rotation.
 I just need to figure out how to do it with whole wheat and still taste good.
 It’s so easy and takes about 4 hours total.